Stock market today: Stocks edge higher in muted holiday trading on Wall Street

-Wall Street edged higher early Thursday as the year closes out with muted holiday trading.
+Wall Street edged higher Thursday as the year closes out with muted holiday trading.

 The broader market remained mostly quiet ahead of the final trading day of the year.
 The S&P 500 is on track for its ninth straight week of gains and is up more than 24%.
 The two-month rally has also pushed the benchmark index closer to breaking its all-time high set in January of 2022.